The Material Explorer window can be opened from the Check menu in the simulation toolbar.

 plots in the chart area of the Material Explorer window.

-The plots will show the simulation model, and material data or theoretical model depending
+The plots will show the FDTD model, and material data or theoretical model depending on whether

 The fit analysis section gives some details about the material fit including standard